Rebecca Terhaar

 Portfolio Categories: Fabric-Fiber.

-A selection of Rubin’s work is currently available at Spectrum Gallery in Centerbrook, Connecticut.
+Aiudi’s fiber art is currently exhibited at Spectrum Gallery in Centerbrook, Connecticut.

 Rosemary McClain